guan27/hw3-babythread/README.md

 ## 2. main.c
-You DON'T have to change any code in main.c :) But for you to understand the program's workflow, we provided the source code of main.c.
-You should done all your homework WITHOUT changing any variables or insert any code segement.
+You **DON'T** have to change any code in main.c :) But for you to understand the program's workflow, we provided the source code of main.c.
+You should done all your homework **WITHOUT** changing any variables or insert any code segement.

 ## 2. BabyThread.h
-Please complete the half-done file BabyThread.h in this repository.
+Please complete the half-done file babythread.h in this repository.
 Please view the file for features you need to implement.

 ## 3. Three Functions
 0. Functions are all in the form mentioned below.
 (So you should write your function by adding code at comment segements only.)
-1. Functions should atleast output a number during its runtime.
+1. Functions should atleast print a number during its timeslice.
 2. Functions will only context switch at the end of each iteration.
 3. Functions will teriminate on two condition: maxiter exceeded or produced required output.
 4. The output of each iteration and the required output of each function are: